mouni2619/Assign-Mentor/README.md

 Mongoose.
 # Getting Started
 Clone the repository: git clone <repository-url>

 Install dependencies: npm install

-Set up environment variables by creating a .env file in the root directory with the following content: makefile
+Set up environment variables by creating a .env file in the root directory with the following content:

-Copy code
-PORT=3000
+makefile

+PORT=<your-port>

 MONGODB_URI=<your-mongodb-uri>

 Start the server: npm start

 Use Postman or any API testing tool to interact with the API.
 # API Endpoints
 POST /mentors: Create a new mentor

 POST /students: Create a new student

-PUT /mentors/:mentorId/students: Assign students to a mentor PUT /students/:studentId/mentor/:mentorId: Assign a mentor to a student GET /mentors/:mentorId/students: Get all students assigned to a mentor GET /students/:studentId/previous-mentor: Get the previous mentor of a student GET /students: Get all students
+PUT /mentors/:mentorId/students: Assign students to a mentor

+PUT /students/:studentId/mentor/:mentorId: Assign Mentor for Particular Student

+GET /mentors/:mentorId/students: Get all students assigned to a mentor

+GET /students/:studentId/previous-mentor: Get the previous mentor of a student

+GET /students: Get all students

 GET /mentors: Get all mentors